Duluth, Minnesota: Education

 Local colleges and universities include the University of Minnesota Duluth (UMD); the UMD campus includes a medical school.
 The UMD Bulldogs won the Division I National Hockey Championship in 2011, 2018 and 2019.
 Other schools include The College of St. Scholastica, Lake Superior College, and Duluth Business University.
-The University of Wisconsin–Superior and Wisconsin Indianhead Technical College are in nearby Superior, Wisconsin.
+The University of Wisconsin–Superior and Northwood Technical College are in nearby Superior, Wisconsin.

-Most public schools are administered by Duluth Public Schools.
+The Duluth Public Schools school district covers the majority of the municipality, and most public schools are administered by Duluth Public Schools.
 The schools have open enrollment.
 ISD 709 (Independent School District number 709) is now undertaking a reconstruction of all area schools under a program called the "Red Plan."
-The Red Plan's goals are the reconstruction of some older schools to meet new educational guidelines, and the construction of four new school buildings.
+The Red Plan's goals are the reconstruction of some older schools (to meet new educational guidelines) and the construction of four new school buildings.
 The new schools will result in the redistricting of many students.
 As of 2009, the Red Plan was and is being contested in court by some citizens because of the cost of implementing the plan and because of the choice of construction management contractor.

+One other school district, Proctor Public School District, covers a small part of southwest Duluth.
 Several independent and public charter schools also serve Duluth students.
 The largest is Duluth Edison Charter Schools, a public charter school covering grades K-8.
 Marshall School, a private college preparatory school founded as Duluth Cathedral in 1904, covers grades 4–12.
-Duluth has four Catholic schools with coverage up to grades 6 or 8, two Protestant schools, two Montessori schools, and six other charter and private schools.
+Duluth's Catholic school system, Stella Maris Academy, has four campuses providing Catholic education from early childhood to high school.
+There are also two Protestant schools, two Montessori schools, and six other charter and private schools.

 Due to its proximity to the Great Lakes, Duluth is the location for the Large Lakes Observatory.
 The Large Lakes Observatory operates the largest university-owned research vessel in the Great Lakes, the R/V Blue Heron.
-Built in 1985 for fishing on the Grand Banks, the Blue Heron was purchased by the University of Minnesota in 1997, sailed from Portland, Maine, up the St. Lawrence Seaway to Duluth, and converted into a limnological research vessel during the winter of 1997–98.
+Built in 1985 for fishing on the Grand Banks, the Blue Heron was purchased by the University of Minnesota in 1997; sailed from Portland, Maine, up the St. Lawrence Seaway, to Duluth; and converted into a limnological research vessel during the winter of 1997–98.
 The Blue Heron is part of the University National Oceanographic Laboratory System and is available for charter by research scientists on any of the Great Lakes.